VolkovLabs/volkovlabs.io/blog/2023-01-19-postgres-in-grafana/index.md

 create database grafana_configuration_database;
 ```

 Verify the database is created.
-It should appear in the listing.
+It should appear in the output listing.
 ```sql
 \l
 ```